confidential-computing/governance/project-submission-template.md

 3.9.
 Names of initial committers, if different from those submitting proposal
 3.10.
 List of project's official communication channels (slack, irc, mailing lists)
 3.11.
 Project [Security Response Policy](security-response-policies.md)
 3.12.
-Preferred maturity level (Sandbox, Incubation, Graduation, or Emeritus)
+Preferred maturity level (Incubation, Graduation, or Emeritus) 3.13.
-3.13.
 Any additional information the TAC and Board should take into consideration when reviewing your proposal.